JNavas2/Archive-Page/README.md

 # Archive Page

-**Archive Page** is a browser extension that makes it easy to preserve snapshots of web pages using **[archive.today](https://archive.today)**—a time capsule for the internet.
+**Archive Page** is a browser extension that makes it easy to preserve snapshots of web pages using **[Archive Today](https://archive.today)**—a time capsule for the internet.
 With a single click, you can ensure that important pages remain accessible, even if the originals are altered or removed.

 ---

 ## Features

 - **One-Click Archiving:**
   Adds a button to your browser toolbar.
-Clicking it sends the current tab’s URL to archive.today, opening the archive in a new tab for you to review, bookmark, or share.
+Clicking it sends the current tab’s URL to Archive Today, opening the archive in a new tab for you to review, bookmark, or share.

 - **Context Menu Integration:**
-  - Right-click any link to instantly archive or search it on archive.today.
+  - Right-click any link to instantly archive or search it on Archive Today.
-  - Right-click any page to search its URL on archive.today.
+  - Right-click any page to search its URL on Archive Today.

 - **Customizable Behavior:**
   Options to control how and where new archive tabs open (adjacent, at the end, or as the active tab).
 New tab activation can be customized per function.